 Renewable electricity, the deal of the century

-The Granville Wind Farm Project Director, Lyndon Frearson, he said the project will eventually play a role in the government's goal of achieve 200% renewable energy by 2040.
+The Granville Wind Farm Project Director, Lyndon Frearson, said the project will ultimately play a role in the government's goal of achieve 200% renewable energy by 2040.

-A not negligible subsequent phase in the evolution of renewable electricity will be this.
-Energy as a raw material, and countries selling renewables: once the needs are met, it will be a bargain to reach a surplus to sell to other states.
+This will be a non-negligible next phase in the evolution of renewable electricity.
+Energy as a raw material, and countries selling renewables: once the needs have been satisfied, it will be a business to achieve a surplus to sell to other states.

 A historic achievement

-"A significant achievement that opens up huge economic opportunities for Tasmania," he said Nicky Ison of WWF Australia.
-“Tasmania is better placed than almost anywhere in the world to become a renewable energy powerhouse and zero-carbon transportation and industry hub, because electric vehicles, steelmaking, hydrogen production and more will be powered by 100% renewable electricity ”.
+“A significant achievement that opens up huge economic opportunities for Tasmania,” he said Nicky Ison of WWF Australia.
+“Tasmania is better positioned than almost anywhere in the world to become a renewable energy powerhouse and a zero-carbon transport and industry hub, because electric vehicles, steel production, hydrogen production and more will be powered by 100% renewable electricity.”

-Greenpeace Australia spokesperson, Nelli Stevenson, said reaching 100 percent renewable electricity was an "epic milestone" for the state.
+Greenpeace Australia spokesperson, Nellie Stevenson, said reaching 100% renewable electricity was an “epic milestone” for the state.